motion/orbit/notes/next-andrey.md

 ---

+- Create app creates new app and folder somewhere on machine
+- Folder installs @o/kit and other things for app building
+- When you hit "edit" it runs a dev server and shows the development app
+- When you hit "publihs" it builds and updates
+- Publish to github and other apps see it

 Goal #1: Getting Apps to build/share

 1. A way to publish and receive published apps (npm powered, like vscode)